dmytro-skyrta/Kleinanzeigen-2024-Stealth-Parser/README.md

 - Erik Spichak ( youtube.com/@ErikSpichak )

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License with Attribution Copyright (c) [2024] [Dmytro Skyrta] - see the LICENSE file for details.

 Feel free to contribute to the project by submitting issues or pull requests.
 Your feedback is highly appreciated!